Nathan Healy

 Incentive Type Description Source

-Renewable Energy Certificates (RECs) — North American Renewables Registry SREC Oklahoma solar owners can register their systems with the North American Renewables Registry (NAR) to earn and sell Renewable Energy Certificates (RECs) for each megawatt-hour of clean electricity generated.
-Learn More
+Renewable Energy Certificates (RECs) — Voluntary Market via North American Renewables Registry SREC Oklahoma solar owners can register their systems with the North American Renewables Registry (NAR) to track and sell Renewable Energy Certificates (RECs) on the voluntary market for supplemental income.

 Ready to start saving with solar?